-184.108.40.206 For Class A, B, C, and safety critical software projects, the Center Director shall utilize software measurement data for monitoring software engineering capability, improving software quality, and tracking the status of software engineering improvement activities.
+184.108.40.206 For Class A, B, and C software projects, the Center Director, or designee, shall utilize software measurement data for monitoring software engineering capability, improving software quality, and to track the status of software engineering improvement activities.

 NPR 7150.2, NASA Software Engineering Requirements, does not include any notes for this requirement.